 Later, the old woman accused him of closing the door before she had gotten off the bus, causing her to fall.
 She alleged that he was responsible for the accident.

-Early on March 15, the Nanshan Police Station received a call from B683 bus driver Ma Aiping about an old woman who fell after getting off his bus.
+The Nanshan Police Station received a call from B683 bus driver Ma Aiping about an old woman who fell after getting off his bus.
 He reported seeing via the rearview mirror that the woman had gotten off the bus, and then tripped over the curb.
 After she tried to get up twice, Ma knew she must be hurt, so he got off the bus to check her and call the police.
 The bus door stayed open and the bus was parked all the while.

 After the police arrived and seeing that nobody would help her, Ma accompanied the woman to the hospital.
 He tried calling her son, but got no reply.
 Only her neighbor could be contacted and came to pick her up.
 As the woman had no money for the medical bill, Ma lent her $2,000.

 Did the driver do something wrong or did his good deed become a blackmail tool?

 According to video footage from the Nanshan District Public Security Bureau, the woman took three steps after she got off the bus, and then tripped over the curb.
 The driver was relieved to have his innocence proven.